spider/spider/docs/create-driver.md

 Also note that when a driver is `__destruct()`ed, `stopTransaction()` is called.
 As is `close()`

-## Step Five: Implement Response Formatting
+## Step Six: Implement Response Formatting
 Honestly, this may be the trickiest part.

 The driver must always return a `Spider\Drivers\Response` when executing a command.